 All the ThinkPad series of notebooks have the same design and style of keyboard.
 Among all the laptops I have used in the past, ThinkPad has the most comfortable keyboard so far.
-It has island style keys with 1.8mm travel.
+It has island-style keys with 1.8mm travel.
 The keys are spacious and soft.

 The upper row has all the function and utility keys to control brightness, sound volume, and Wi-Fi.
 Sorry but there is no backlit but the good thing is that the keyboard is spill resistant.
 The E450 keyboard also has a pointing stick that works as a mouse.

-The fingerprint scanner is the easiest way to login in to your Lenovo E450 but unfortunately, it does not work occasionally so in such cases I choose the second option “password” to login.
+The fingerprint scanner is the easiest way to login into your Lenovo E450 but unfortunately, it does not work occasionally so in such cases I choose the second option “password” to log in.
 ThinkPad offers you to save up to ten fingerprints for different users.
 Adding and calibrating a fingerprint is also not a complex process.

 The ThinkPad E450 is equipped with an inbuilt battery.
 You cannot change it yourself, so do not look for any locks or latches on the backside.
-The internal battery has 6 cells with the power rating of 47 Whr that gives me a backup of above 5 hours with continuous use of WiFi, web browser, documents with 60% brightness.
+The internal battery has 6 cells with a power rating of 47 Whr that gives me a backup of above 5 hours with continuous use of WiFi, web browser, and documents with 60% brightness.

-The Lenovo ThinkPad E450 offers impressive performance powered by 2GHz Intel i3 processor and 4Gb of RAM.
+The Lenovo ThinkPad E450 offers impressive performance powered by a 2GHz Intel i3 processor and 4Gb of RAM.
 The webcam is 720p but under normal light conditions, the quality of streaming videos is not up to the mark.

 If you are not much concerned about having a removable battery or a DVD writer and need an economical laptop but robust and durable in functionality, GO FOR Lenovo ThinkPad E450.
 I have written the review after more than one year of using it and highlighted all the positives and negatives.
 Overall, it is worth spending money on this solid machine.
-Do share this review with your friends to help them to make a right buying decision.
+Do share this review with your friends to help them to make the right buying decision.